meshuga-git/TAVNIT/README.txt

 2: Pearson metric
 3: Spearman metric
 4: Manhattan distance
-NB: The Pearson metric is the most suitable standard metric for analyzing transcriptomic Big Data.
+N.B.: The Pearson metric is the most suitable standard metric for analyzing transcriptomic Big Data.
 3. Perform clustering using a command like "make_clustering.exe clustering_results/ 2."
 This command creates result files for each iteration in the "clustering_results" folder.
 4. Display the hierarchy of the created clusters using the command "get_hierarchy.exe clustering_results."
 This command creates a file in the "clustering_results" folder showing which clusters each sample belongs to.
 5. Optionally, visualize the clustering results as a dendrogram using the command "python build_dendrogram.py" without parameters.